FOREX-Aussie whacked lower again on economy concerns

 “Yields have come off, stockmarkets are in the red and in FX land, USD and JPY (Japanese yen) are outperforming at the expense of AUD and NZD (New Zealand dollar), particularly after softer domestic data,” said Sue Trinh, an analyst at RBC Capital Markets.

-Trinh said the weak March consumer confidence data in Australia highlighted “continued weakness in consumer spending”, and especially a slowdown in property markets.
+Trinh said the weak March consumer confidence data in Australia highlighted “continued weakness in consumer spending”, and especially a slowdown in the country’s property market.

+The euro made a small move upwards after better-than-expected euro zone industrial production numbers for January.
+The single currency rose 0.1 percent to as high as $1.13.

+The U.S. dollar index was slightly lower, at 96.899 against rival currencies.

-Tuesday’s softer-than-expected U.S. February inflation data and falling U.S. government bond yields are denting dollar demand, analysts said.
+Tuesday’s softer-than-expected U.S. February inflation data and falling U.S. government bond yields have dented dollar demand, analysts said.

-“Lower U.S. yields continue to put a dampener on U.S. dollar upside potential even amidst more acute weakness overseas.
-EUR/USD has now fully reversed last week’s sell off following the dovish ECB (European Central Bank) meeting,” MUFG analysts said.
+MUFG analysts noted that euro/dollar had “fully reversed last week’s sell-off following the dovish ECB (European Central Bank) meeting”.

 The pound has had a rollercoaster ride this week, its range varying 3-1/2 cents against the dollar.